EulerProject/EulerX/README_stylesheet.md

 Also, "(w)display" means apply the penwidth value “default” style will be applied if no style is defined for a node group or edge label.
+"all" style is applied to all of the edges but it can be overwritten by the style defined for each label.